onetwopunch/forseti-security/_docs/_latest/develop/test/end-to-end-testing/run-test-suite.md

 This page describes how to run the end-to-end test suite for your Forseti contributions on your local dev environment.

-## Set up your development environment and run the test suite
+## Setting up development environment

 - Create a new project in the organization.
 - Terraform uses an IAM Service Account to deploy and configure resources on behalf of the user.
 You can create the Service account, and grant the necessary roles to the Service Account manually or by running a helper script.

-### Create Service Account by running the helper script:
+### Creating Service Account by running the helper script:
 - In order to execute this script, you must have an account with the following list of permissions:
 * resourcemanager.organizations.list